 Once you have gotten into sourdough baking, you may find that you want to expand your baking arsenal.
 Possibly investing in a few pieces of gear to make the process easier or more fun baking those large crusty boules!

 Here are the tools and ingredients that I have found to be either essential or nice to have on hand when I am baking boules of Sourdough.
-I have put a * by the items that I consider essential.
+I update this periodically as I try out new items.

 Sourdough Starter* - You can make a sourdough starter from scratch, but if you are anxious to get started and want to ensure you have a healthy, full-flavored, vigorous starter to get you started on the right path you can purchase a starter or even get one from a friend!
 Here are a few places you could procure one, including the one that we sell.

-Old World Sourdough Starter - Regular, Gluten Free, Active or Dehydrated.
+Old World Sourdough Starter - Purchase an active Gluten Free or San Francisco Starter

 Bowl Covers - Silicone bowl covers are best for keeping dough covered not only because they can be used over and over again, but they keep the dough from drying out on the surface.
 Otherwise a reusable bowl cover, a damp flour sack towel, a plastic shower cap, plastic wrap or even a plate can also be used to cover a bowl of dough.
 I tend to use a damp flour sack in the winter to add moisture and a silicone bowl cover in the summer to keep the moisture in but not add additional moisture.

 Bread Sling and/or Parchment Paper makes it easy to transfer the dough to and from the dutch oven.
-It also keeps the dough from sticking to the bottom of the baking vessel.
+It also helps prevent the bottom of the bread from burning and keeps the dough from sticking to the bottom of the baking vessel.

 Cooling Rack - allows air to circulate while cooling.
 Setting directly on a counter can lead to condensation on the bottom of your baked goods.